Ybalrid/Annwvyn/README.md

  - Up to date runtime software:
     - Oculus Home app installed from http://oculus.com/setup
     - SteamVR installed through Steam http://steampowered.com/
- - Microsoft Visual Studio 2015 Community (free to download and use from Microsoft)
+ - Microsoft Visual Studio 2017 Community (free to download and use from Microsoft)

+ Specifically, the code needs a C++14 compliant compiler, and the dependency package is built with the lattest version of Visual Studio available (15.4.1)

 Installation
 ------------

-First, please install Visual Studio 2015 (the community version is free) from Microsoft.
+First, please install Visual Studio 2017 (the community version is free) from Microsoft.

 Then, go get the SDK installer here http://annwvyn.org/?static2/download and run it.
 If near the end of the installer, a CMD window open asking about setting up environment variables, say yes.